-Cover crops: why do some winemakers let grass grow between the vines?
+Cover crops: Why do some winemakers let grass grow between the vines?

-cover cropsHave you ever noticed, when passing through some of the beautiful wine regions of France or elsewhere, that some vineyards have grass growing amongst the vines, maybe even some pretty flowers too?
-Apart from looking rather beautiful, these plants serve a good purpose and can bring many benefits, especially in terms of improving soil quality.
+Have you ever noticed, when passing through some of the beautiful wine regions of France or elsewhere, that some vineyards have grass growing amongst the vines, maybe even some pretty flowers too?
+Apart from looking rather beautiful, these plants serve a good purpose and can bring many benefits to the vines and vineyards, especially in terms of improving soil quality.

 Soil preservation

-It’s important to note that, although considered ecological, cover cropping is by no means a technique reserved for organic and biodynamic domains only and is common amongst winegrowers who practice sustainable agriculture.
+It’s important to note that, although considered ecological, cover cropping is by no means a technique reserved for organic and biodynamic estates only and is common amongst winegrowers who practice sustainable agriculture.
 A relatively dense cover crop around the perimeter of the vineyard allows the soil to better cope with mechanic ploughing and lowers the risk of soil pollution by collecting excessive rain water that may be have traces of pesticide residue.

 A cover crop can also protect from soil erosion caused by violent winds and flooding.

-The presence of many different plant species colonising the soil means that the surface occupied by the root system of all these plants is greatly increased.
+The presence of many different plant species growing on the soil means that the surface occupied by the root system of all these plants is greatly increased.
 Thanks to an increase in root surface, cover cropping replaces mechanical tillage and loosens the soil.
 This helps it breathe and prevents compaction, encouraging rainwater to filter through.

 Benefits to the vine